Study with us

 Successful applicants will be required to submit a report on their travels in the term after their return, and prizes will be awarded for the best reports; a joint report on shared travel will be accepted but the authorship of the report must be stated and any prize will be awarded only to the author(s).
 Reports from past years are available in the Library.
 The best reports include well-written text and often photos/images.
 The maximum word/picture limit is 2000 words and 10 pictures.
 There is no lower word limit but you should produce more than a dutiful minimum.

 The Gladstone Memorial Trust offers six or more Travel Awards of up to £500 each for undergraduates in their first on second years.

 Travel Grants for Summer 2020

 The Chapel Trustees have a small fund to provide for the award of a number of bursaries for undergraduates and postgraduate students of Churchill College.
 The bursaries are to assist with the cost of some specific travel, ideally having a religious connection.
 Awards will be made in the region of £200 and the Trustees will request a short account from travel bursary holders at a Chapel service during the Michaelmas Term 2021.
-In recent years awards have supported trips to the Kenya, the Holy Land, India, and an ordinand's training placement in Crete.
+In recent years awards have supported trips to Kenya, the Holy Land, India, and refugee camps in Uganda.

 These bursaries are independent of College travel grants and it is perfectly acceptable to apply for both.